pism/pism/doc/sphinx/climate_forcing/surface.rst

 .. note::

-   It is recommended to use a monthly records of albedo in :config:`surface.debm_simple.albedo_input.file`.
+   - It is recommended to use monthly records of albedo in :config:`surface.debm_simple.albedo_input.file`.

+   - The fresh snow albedo is also treated as a tuning parameter.
+Default values of `\alpha_{\text{max}}` and `C` were obtained by fitting this approximation to the output of the regional climate model MARv3.11.

 .. _sec-debm-simple-transmissivity:

 Transmissivity of the atmosphere
 ################################

-dEBM-simple assumes that the transmissivity of the atmosphere is a linear function of the local surface altitude.
-Similarly to the albedo parameterization, the coefficients of this function are obtained using a linear regression of MAR v3.11 data.
-This parameterization also relies on the assumption that the mean transmissivity does not change in a changing climate.
+dEBM-simple assumes that the transmissivity of the atmosphere `\tau_A` is a linear function of the local surface altitude `z`.
+Similarly to the albedo parameterization, the default values of coefficients `a` and `b` below were obtained using a linear regression of MAR v3.11 data.
+This parameterization also relies on the assumption that no other processes (e.g. changing mean cloud cover in a changing climate) affect `\tau_A`.

 .. math::